Bandai AT-ST Leg Articulation

 For me, adding these details creates a more impressive "bird-like" stance.
 It also makes dioramas much easier and more interesting because you can pose your walker on slope or uneven terrain.
 Of course, none of this is necessary, but it's cool nonetheless.
 And best of all, it's not that hard to do.

 I'm starting off with the same leg modifications I made to my first AT-ST. For this step, I'm only modifying kit parts.
-Now, I had stability issues from articulating the lower foot joint.
-However, you have to remove the tabs (lower left parts) so that the brass tubes will fit.
-I would suggest leaving the tabs of the tension strip in place and/or just gluing the foot once you have the position you want.
+Now, I had stability issues from articulating the upper ankle joint (where the tension bar connects).
+So, if you remove the bits marked with a (!), you will probably have to glue the foot in place once you have the position you want.

 These are the parts I will be modifying.
 You are looking at the inner hip joints and the foot joints.
 Since you will be gluing the foot parts together, you have to assemble the full lower leg piece with the tension strip in place beforehand.
 Don't forget to remove the tabs as in the previous step.

 Using a fine Zona saw, I was able to cut through the pieces rather neatly.
 Because there's already a panel line on the inner hip joints, they were easy to cut.
 For the foot joints, I just lined up the saw with the 90 degree corner angle.
 Afterward, I filed away any excess plastic to make the parts fit flush.